-When an employees walks into the office, they bring with them their entire context — their experience, their emotions, and their responsibilities.
+When an employee walks into the office, they bring their experiences, their emotions, and their responsibilities.
 This all affects how an employee performs, how they relate to others in the workplace, and how they view their company.

 And for many of us, family is a key component of this context.
 By fostering a family-friendly culture, your company shows employees that you embrace their full context, and that you view them as people not just employees.